 This Management's Discussion and Analysis of Financial Condition and Results of Operations includes a number of forward-looking statements that reflect Management's current views with respect to future events and financial performance.
-You can identify these statements by forward-looking words such as "may" "will," "expect," "anticipate," "believe," "estimate" and "continue," or similar words.
+You can identify these statements by forward-looking words such as "may" "will," "expect," "anticipate," "believe," "estimate" "continue," or similar words.
 Those statements include statements regarding the intent, belief or current expectations of us and members of its management team as well as the assumptions on which such statements are based.
 Prospective investors are cautioned that any such forward-looking statements are not guarantees of future performance and involve risk and uncertainties, and that actual results may differ materially from those contemplated by such forward-looking statements.

 Readers are urged to carefully review and consider the various disclosures made by us in this report and in our other reports filed with the Securities and Exchange Commission.
 Important factors known to us could cause actual results to differ materially from those in forward-looking statements.
 We undertake no obligation to update or revise forward-looking statements to reflect changed assumptions, the occurrence of unanticipated events or changes in the future operating results over time.
 We believe that its assumptions are based upon reasonable data derived from and known about our business and operations.
 No assurances are made that actual results of operations or the results of our future activities will not differ materially from its assumptions.
-Factors that could cause differences include, but are not limited to: the COVID-19 pandemic, including its impact on the Company, substantial competition; our possible need for additional financing; uncertainties of patent protection and litigation; uncertainties of government or third party payor reimbursement; limited research and development efforts and dependence upon third parties; and risks related to failure to obtain clearances or approvals from the United States Food and Drug Administration, or FDA, and noncompliance with FDA regulations.
+Factors that could cause differences include, but are not limited to: risks related to our ability to successfully commercialize our products, failure to obtain clearances or approvals from the United States Food and Drug Administration, or FDA, and noncompliance with FDA regulations; our need for additional financing; substantial competition; uncertainties of patent protection and litigation; uncertainties of government or third party payor reimbursement; limited research and development efforts and dependence upon third parties and those discussed in the section titled "Risk Factors" included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 and in our other SEC filings, as may be amended, supplemented or superseded from time to time by other reports we file with the SEC.